 Cleaning a slow cooker can be a pain.
 Baked-on sauce often sticks to the sides, and it’s really difficult to remove.
 However, tempted as you may be to take a Brillo pad to your slow cooker, try to resist the temptation.
 A Brillo pad will certainly remove the caked-on gunk from your pot but there’s a chance it will also scratch the protective coating on the inside of the pot.
 For the toughest residue, go with some.
 These are products specifically designed for tackling difficult stains on delicate appliances.

 Put food safety first

 Follow all safety guidelines and thaw meats properly.
-When you’re slow cooking foods, you have to be especially careful to avoid food poisoning.
+When you’re slow-cooking foods, you have to be especially careful to avoid food poisoning.
 To kill bacteria, it’s a good idea to start with your slow cooker on the highest setting for an hour, then reduce it to the setting the recipe calls for.
 This will help your slow cooker reach a high enough temperature faster.
 Also, if you’re unsure whether your food is done, use a thermometer.
 Poultry needs to reach at least 165 degrees Fahrenheit, while beef, pork, veal, and lamb need to reach temperatures of at least 145 degrees Fahrenheit.

 Add raw ground beef, raw eggs, raw seafood, or certain other raw meats

-You should also avoid adding uncooked rices or pastas to your slow cooker.
+You should also avoid adding uncooked rice or pasta to your slow cooker.
 Even if your slow cooker cooks them fully, they’re likely to come out mushy and unappetizing.
 Instead, use a rice cooker to perfect your rice dishes.

 Add dairy at the beginning